Remalloc/py_compiler/README.md

 ```

 ## Deployment
-* Only supports Linux and Win32 systems.
+* Only supports Linux,Win32 and MacOS platforms.
 * Requires Python version v3.6 or higher.